 Celtic Oathing Stone

-Incorporate a Celtic oathing stone (with your wedding date engraved on it) in your ceremony.
+Incorporate a Celtic oathing stone (with your wedding date engraved on it like this one ) in your ceremony.
 This Celtic tradition involves holding a river stone while you say your vows so that they will be "set in stone."

 To really show your Irish pride, go green!
 Dress your bridesmaids in the grassy shade and add golden touches for a nod to the pot of gold at the end of the rainbow!